swapniladivarekar/aws-vpc-project/README.md

-# This is Realtime production grade project with VPC to deploy your application securly on EC2.
+# This is a realtime production grade project with VPC to deploy your application securly on EC2.

 # Below services are used in this project.
 1. VPC